Chat with us, powered by LiveChat

 If you have candida issues many leaky gut health gurus recommend low carb diets and maybe stay away from fermented food and vinegar.
 This is also true for people who have problems with histamine.
 Headaches, dizziness, nausea, sneezing, congestion, and fatigue are some signs of a histamine intolerance.

 Still not sure?
-Dr. Amy Myers details how to know if you have histamine issues and what to avoid here.
+Pastor SJ outlines how to reduce histamines here.
 These foods are some of the top culprits.

 • Anything fermented: Alcohol, sauerkraut, vinegar, yogurt, kombucha, etc.